ntabeling/watermarking/README.md

 ### Note about the watermark config
 X and Y are a percentage of the total height and width of the image to be watermarked.
 (0,0) is the upper left hand corner of the image.

+### Note about running the watermarker task
+When the task is run on MacOS a .DS_Store file is created that is causing the task to fail on the first run.
+It needs to be deleted before the task is run again.
+Working to find a permanent resolution